vijay922/Linux-LFI/README.md

-# Linux Path Traversal Vulnerability Scanner
+# Path Traversal Vulnerability Scanner

 ## Overview
-This Go script is designed to detect **path traversal vulnerabilities** in web applications by testing various URL payloads that attempt to access the `/etc/passwd` file on a target server.
+This Go-based scanner is designed to identify **Path Traversal** vulnerabilities in web applications.
+It systematically tests URLs with various payloads that attempt to access sensitive system files (e.g., `/etc/passwd` on Linux or `win.ini` on Windows).
+The scanner performs automated checks, detects vulnerable endpoints, and logs the results.

 ## Features
 - Reads a list of target URLs from a file.
-- Generates different path traversal payloads.
-- Tests path traversal attacks in both **URL paths** and **query parameters**.
+- Supports multiple **payloads** for path traversal exploitation.
-- Identifies vulnerable URLs based on the presence of `root:x:0:0:` in the response.
-- Supports verbose output (`-v`) to display scan details.
+- Concurrent scanning with configurable worker threads.
+- Supports **verbose mode** for detailed request-response logging.
-- Saves results to a file if specified (`-o`).
+- Saves vulnerable results to an output file.
-- Uses a custom **User-Agent** to mimic a real browser.
+- Handles **gzip-compressed** responses.
+- Bypasses common path traversal filtering techniques.
+- Skips SSL certificate verification for HTTPS targets.

 ## Installation & Usage
 ### Prerequisites